cycledetector/fedora-asus-e200ha-sound/README.md

 Now you are ready to compile.
 You can either use ```fast-build.sh```:
 ```
 fedpkg srpm
-scripts/fast-build.sh x86_64 kernel-{the version of the kernel to be compiled}.src.rpm
+./scripts/fast-build.sh x86_64 kernel-{the version of the kernel to be compiled and buildid}.src.rpm
 ```
 to build the kernel without debugging information, perf or tools.
 Otherwise execute:
 ```